ulario/kotaka/FHS.md

 # Kotaka FHS

-This stipulates the layout of the repository
+This stipulates the layout of the repository.

+All entries are to be kept in alphabetical order.

 bin
 	Symlink to the DGD binary